Beijing Itinerary: See the City + Great Wall in 4 Days

 Showing my lack of skill at using chopsticks!

-Day 2- Imperial China – Forbidden City & More
+Day 2- Imperial China: Forbidden City+

-We headed to the imposing imperial walls of the massive Forbidden City complex.
-Getting there early was perfect, as crowds were still small.
 The 15th century Forbidden City is a UNESCO World Heritage Site, and is a stunning maze of temples and shrines.

 This area, walled off from the rest of Beijing, truly is like a city within a city.
 It is HUGE- and you can spend hours exploring all the colorful and intricate architecture and statues.